 - 4. For the financial period 2025-2026, the Secretary-General estimates the budgetary requirements of the Authority at \$27,100,000, which is slightly below the initial projection made in 2023.
-Notwithstanding an increase in the administrative expenses of the secretariat (which accounts for 65 per cent of the total budget) the proposed budget is based on the principle of zero real growth (ZRG).
-Cost increases are in line with external factors including inflationary pressures on the US dollar and Jamaican dollar, leading to increases in the cost of goods and services, and increases in salaries and allowances mandated by the International Civil Service Commission (ICSC) and adopted by the UN General Assembly.
+Notwithstanding an increase in the administrative expenses of the secretariat (which account for 65 per cent of the total budget), the proposed budget is based on the principle of zero real growth.
+Cost increases are in line with external factors, including inflationary pressures on the United States dollar and Jamaican dollar, leading to increases in the cost of goods and services, and increases in salaries and allowances mandated by the International Civil Service Commission (ICSC) and adopted by the General Assembly.
 The same principle has been applied to all other sections of the proposed budget.
-Considering the ongoing evolution in the work of the Authority, the Secretary-General proposes two new staff positions and the redeployment of one existing position over the financial period.
-For the Compliance Assurance and Regulatory Management Unit (CARMU) (Section 4 of the budget) one additional staff position is proposed for 2026. - 5.
-The following summary narrative identifies the main changes proposed compared to the approved budget for the financial period 2023-2024.
+Considering the ongoing evolution of the work of the Authority, the Secretary-General proposes the addition of two new staff positions and the redeployment of one existing position over the financial period.
+For the Compliance Assurance and Regulatory Management Unit (section 4 of the budget), one additional staff position is proposed for 2026. - 5.
+In the summary narrative that follows, the main changes proposed are identified and compared with the approved budget for the financial period 2023-2024.
 Detailed justifications for and a breakdown of all budget lines will be made available, as usual, to the Finance Committee in the form of conference room papers.

 II.
-Administrative expenditures of the secretariat (Section 1)
+Administrative expenditure of the secretariat (section 1)

-6. The proposed budget for the administrative expenditures of the secretariat represents 65 per cent of the total budget with an increase over the financial period of \$3,337,000.
-Of this amount, \$2,849,000 represents increases in staff costs.
+6. The proposed budget for the administrative expenditure of the secretariat represents 65 per cent of the total budget, with an increase over the financial period of \$3,337,000.
+Of this amount, \$2,849,000 represents an increase in staff costs.
 The balance of the increase (\$488,000) is accounted for by inflationary increases in the costs of goods and services procured locally and internationally.
-No new expenditures are proposed.
+No new expenditure is proposed.